smmbox4/a-serpbear_v4/README.md

 - Email digests summarise rank gains/losses, highlight top movers, and include Search Console traffic data when available.
 - Notification cadence is fully configurable through `CRON_EMAIL_SCHEDULE`.
 Disable SMTP variables to skip sending emails entirely.
-- Trigger a manual run from the **Send Notifications Now** button in the Notification settings modal to confirm SMTP credentials and email recipients immediately.
+- Trigger a manual run from the **Send Notifications Now** button in the Notification settings modal.
+Inline guidance and assistive-technology announcements walk through the prerequisites so teams can confirm SMTP credentials and email recipients immediately.

 ---